zkVerify/zkverify-docs/docs/overview/02-getting-started/06-zkverify-js.md

 ```

-You can check details about the verified proofs using our [zkVerify explorer](https://zkverify-testnet.subscan.io/).
+You can check details about the verified proofs using the ``txHash`` on our [zkVerify explorer](https://zkverify-testnet.subscan.io/).

 <Tabs groupId="explorer">
 <TabItem value="circom" label="Circom">